tanlin2013/tnpy/README.md

   ```

 ## How to use it?
-1. Declare your Tensor Network State and initialize it if you want
+1. Declare your Tensor Network State and initialize it.

    ```
    import TNpy